bambinos/kulprit/README.md

 ## Overview

 Kulprit _(Pronounced: kuːl.prɪt)_ is a package for variable selection for [Bambi](https://github.com/bambinos/bambi) models.
 Kulprit is under active development so use it with care.
-If you find any bugs or have any feature requests, please open an issue.
+If you find any bugs or have any feature requests, please open an [issue](https://github.com/bambinos/kulprit/issues).

 ## Installation

-Kulprit requires a working Python interpreter (3.9+).
+Kulprit requires a working Python interpreter (3.10+).
 We recommend installing Python and key numerical libraries using the [Anaconda Distribution](https://www.anaconda.com/products/individual#Downloads), which has one-click installers available on all major platforms.

 Assuming a standard Python environment is installed on your machine (including pip), Kulprit itself can be installed in one line using pip: